Hormel Foods: 2010present

 In 2016, 2017, and 2018, the company was named as one of the Human Rights Campaign's Best Places to Work for LGBT equality.
 In 2019, Hormel was again named to one of the best places to work for LGBT equality, as the company obtained a 95 out of 100 score in the Human Rights Campaign's Corporate Equality Index.
 The almost-perfect score was due to the area of "equivalency in same and different-sex domestic partner medical and soft benefits", where Hormel received half-credit for providing parity in some, but not all, benefits.

 In 2017, Hormel sold Clougherty Packing, owner of the Farmer John and Saag's brands, to Smithfield Foods.

 In October 2017, Hormel announced it would acquire deli meat company Columbus Manufacturing for $850 million.

 In 2017, Mercy For Animals released undercover video footage of pigs being abused at The Maschhoffs LLC., a Hormel pork supplier in Hinton, Oklahoma, with piglets being castrated and having their tails cut off without any anesthetic, piglets left to suffer from untreated illness or injuries, and mother pigs crammed into gestation crates unable to move.
 In response, Hormel temporarily suspended its buying from the supplier.

 According to the Military Times, the company has been listed in the top 100 Best for Vets Employers category consistently since 2013.

 In April 2019, together with Harvard University Dining Services, the company hosted the Small Change Big Impact Food Summit at Harvard University.

 In September 2019, Hormel Foods announced that they had achieved their non-renewable energy use reduction goal a year ahead of schedule.

 Also in September 2019, the company launched a vegetarian meat alternative called Happy Little Plants for foodservice and retail customers.

 On September 18, 2020, Hormel Foods hosted the world's largest virtual pizza party, when more than 3,000 people joined a Zoom-hosted pizza party.
 In order to break the record, at least 500 photos of individuals needed to be uploaded during the one-hour event.
 The final tally was 907 photos.

-In February 2021, Kraft Heinz announced it would be selling its Planters and its other nuts businesses to Hormel for $3.35 billion.
+In February 2021, Kraft Heinz sold Planters and its other nuts businesses to Hormel for $3.35 billion.